JuliaMoc/Energy-Generation-Project/README.md

 - **Time Series**: Track the progress of energy consumption over time and identify key turning points.
 - **Energy Forecasting**: Predict future consumption patterns based on historical data.

-## 🛠️ Future Enhancements

-The project is not yet fully completed, and the journey continues.
-Here’s what’s coming next:

-1. **API Integration**: Expanding the dataset with real-time or additional external data sources.
-2. **Interactive Dashboard (Power BI)**: Creating an engaging and dynamic dashboard to visualize global energy trends.
-It will offer in-depth, user-friendly reports with customizable filters for deeper insights.

-## 🧠 Ideas for Expansion

-Here are some ideas that could take this project even further:

-1. **Sustainability Tracker**: Add a sustainability index to track progress towards renewable energy goals across countries.
-2. **Machine Learning Models**: Use advanced ML models to predict long-term energy trends and help optimize energy production strategies.
-3. **Cloud Storage (AWS S3)**: Leveraging the power of AWS for scalable data storage and fast access.

 ## 🚀 How to Run the Project

 1️⃣ Download the dataset, SQL script, and Tableau dashboard.